Ewen2015/BatCat/docs/source/tutorial.rst

 Configuration
 -------------

 Just like logging, the importance of configuration is usually underestimated by data scientist but very crutial for machine learning engineers.
-We suggest you to store all your environment configurations in a :code:`json` file and keep your core machine learning code independent from these configurations so that can be transfered from **development** environment to **production** one smoothly.

 Without configuration, you have to revise your core code time to time and expose the code to large risks.

+We suggest you to store all your environment configurations in a :code:`json` file and load it to your core code as a Python :code:`dictionary` each time.
+This allows to keep your core machine learning code independent from these configurations so that can be transfered from **development** environment to **production** one smoothly.

 .. code-block:: Python